LaytonGB/PaladinAura/README.md

 - Improved first-time-run message.

 1.0.8
-- In the config there is now a CLEAR ALL button that allows a GM to clear all settings, attributes, and abilities in the game.
+- In the config there is now a CLEAR ALL button that allows a GM to clear all PaladinAura settings, attributes, and abilities in the game.
 - NPC saving throw regions no longer show on their sheet when all save bonuses are equal to their relevant attribute modifiers.

 1.0.7